RubenZsido/msfs-guides/SimVars Documentation/SimVars - Aircraft_AutopilotAssistant_Variables/autopilot.md

----
-category: SimVars Documentation
-topic: Autopilot
-description: IMPORTANT!
-The SimVars listed here are not applicable - and will not work correctly (if at all) - when used with a helicopter.
-keywords: [Simulation Variable, Description, Units, Settable]
-usage_context: Aircraft systems, simulation variables, flight modeling
----

 # Autopilot

 IMPORTANT!
 The SimVars listed here are not applicable - and will not work correctly (if at all) - when used with a helicopter.